 An overview of the field of live sound.
 Includes principles of live sound and the theory an interconnection of the components of a sound reinforcement system.
+Lecture Hrs. = 2, Lab Hrs. = 6 Prerequisite: ENRD 401 or equivalent

 MUSC 1427 - Audio Engineering I